haikuginger/beekeeper/docs/source/advanced_usage.rst

 encodes it to a bytes object in the appropriate format; "load" does exactly the opposite.

-Once you've defined your class, you'll need to add it to beekeeper by calling "beekeeper.add_data_handler" with the data's MIME type as the first argument, and the data handler class you defined as the second argument.
+You should inherit your class from beekeeper.DataHandler; this will automatically load it into beekeeper without any further action on your part.
+To make sure that it's handling the right data, you'll need to set at least one of two class variables; `mimetype` or `mimetypes`; `mimetype` should be a single string with the MIME type you want your class to handle, while if your class can handle multiple MIME types (as in the case of an XML parser that handles both 'application/xml' and 'text/xml'), you'll set `mimetypes` to be a list of those MIME types.

 All told, it should look something like this:

 .. code:: python

-    class CSVHandler(object):
+    class CSVHandler(beekeeper.DataHandler):

+    mimetype = 'text/csv'

     @staticmethod
     def dump(python_object, encoding):
         """
         Logic goes here - take the Python object the method receives, and parse it into a bytes() object.
-For elements using text, be sure to use the text encoding passed to the "encoding" argument.
+Be sure to use the text encoding passed to the "encoding" argument.
         """

     @staticmethod